bparticle/belabombershop/VARIANT_MAPPING_FIX.md

 - ✅ Snipcart orders are correctly mapped to Printful catalog variants
 - ✅ The v2 API receives the correct `catalog_variant_id`
-- ✅ Design files are included in the order placements
+- ✅ Pre-designed products are used (design files already associated with catalog variants)
 - ✅ No more "item is discontinued" errors
-- ✅ No more missing design issues
 - ✅ Dynamic, data-driven approach maintained (no hardcoding)
 - ✅ Hybrid v1/v2 API approach preserved